crownstone/bluenet/docs/BUILD_SYSTEM.md

 If you upgrade to a new file, download it, and run `md5sum *` on the command line.
 Then update both name and hash in the `CMakeLists.txt` file.

+The semi-optional tools can be downloaded using flags (see below).
+They are not necessary to build bluenet, hence they are semi-optional.
+If you want to flash the `bluenet` binaries to hardware they are required.
+You can download them also on yourself.
+This is not recommended because we know which versions work / have no bugs.

+# Downloads of optional tools

+There are also a bundle of more or less optional tools.

+* Nordic nrfconnect software
+* The bluenet binary logger
+* The Crownstone Python libs
+* The `csutil` tool for microapps

+One of the convenient optional tools from Nordic is the Nordic nrf connect tool.
-There are some other tools from Nordic that are convenient to use.
-They are optional, however, they are quite convenient.
-For example, reading out the memory layout is implemented very nicely (see Figure).
+It reads out how the memory layout is implemented and displays this in a very nice way (see Figure).

 ![Nordic Tools](images/pc_nordic_tools.png)